Data-Ezequiel17/high-performance-data-streaming/README.md

 + Promethius and Grafana containers for kafka broker monotoring(CPU, memory, throughput, ect).
 + Filebeat, ElasticSearch, and Kibana containers for kafka broker logs Observability.
 + Schema registry container to manage and validate data schemas in the pipeline.
++ Alert manager container to handle alerts sent by client applications such as the Prometheus server in this case.

 **Core logic**